pinio/tiads/README.md

 cd on the android directory and run:

-> appc run -p android --build-only
+> titanium build -p android --build-only

 the module zip will be on the dist folder.